About Us: Office of Experiential Learning

 Some of Anna's outside-of-work passions include outdoor activities, social justice, local community involvement, jewelry and card making, reading, and staying connected with friends and family.
 When not in Aiken, Anna can be found going on adventures with her husband Jarrod, daughters Zoe and Cora, and dog Oscar, walking the backroads of Vermont, learning how to be a better gardener or trying to read a good book when she can!

 Margaret's career has been focused on the discipline of natural resource education and farm based education.
 After many years of teaching youth and adult learners in the field and studying educational practices through her role as an outdoor educator and mentor, she earned her Master's Degree is in Ecological Teaching and Learning in 2012, with a focus on educational assessment, from Lesley University in Cambridge Massachusetts.

-Working as the Community Based Learning Coordinator in the Rubenstein School is an exciting opportunity to collaboratively explore creative methods of community based teaching and learning with community partners, students, and faculty.
+Working as the Coordinator of Educational Innovation in the Rubenstein School is an exciting opportunity to collaboratively explore creative methods of community based teaching and learning with community partners, students, and faculty.
 Her role at UVM also includes work with the Vermont Agency of Natural Resources, helping to strengthen the learning connection we have with experienced professionals working for the State of Vermont.
 She loves hearing stories and ideas from students, faculty, and partners and is excited to support the success of hands-on learning endeavors on campus and afield.